How to Find Expert Witnesses: The Ultimate Guide

 Other referral services, like Expert Institute, custom-recruit experts on a case-by-case basis.
 Expert Institute’s approach for sourcing expert witnesses is particularly unique.
 We use data to assess an expert’s suitability for a particular case to ensure an ideal fit for the matter.
 Custom-recruiting your expert witness is the only way to guarantee you aren’t working with a professional who advertises their services.

-Referral services like Expert Institute are particularly useful at the preliminary stages of litigation.
+Working with referral services like Expert Institute is particularly useful at the preliminary stages of litigation.
 They may have a team of on-staff experts who can assess the merits of a claim.
 Their team can also decide which course of action is best.
 If several experts are necessary for a case, a referral service may also be able to assemble a team of professionals from different industries to work together.
 Expert witness referral services have researchers who can identify the kind of experts that would work for the attorneys’ needs.
 Expert Institute, for example, offers a team of in-house physicians who can consult on cases for review of medical claims.

 Historically, a common contractual practice among referral services has been to charge attorney clients a marginal rate on top of the expert’s hourly rate.
 The major issue with this practice is that costs in the long-term will be significantly greater than if the expert was identified through other channels.
 This billing structure still holds for many expert witness referral services.
 However, Expert Institute only charges a one-time fee to execute a custom expert search.